 Greater Cleveland Lacrosse LLC started in 1999 when lacrosse in Northeast Ohio was still in its infancy.
-David Blue (current Head Coach, Hudson High School), Craig Gallagher (then Head Coach, Shaker Heights High School), and Bill Robinson (long-time lacrosse enthusiast), established the company with the simple mission of “Promoting America’s first sport in Northeastern Ohio”.
+David Blue (then Head Coach at Hudson High School), Craig Gallagher (then Head Coach at Shaker Heights High School), and Bill Robinson (long-time lacrosse enthusiast), established the company with the simple mission of “Promoting America’s first sport in Northeastern Ohio”.

 Summer League (1999-currently)